Deganwy

-Deganwy (Middle Welsh Degannwy, Brythonic *Decantouion) is a town and electoral ward in Conwy County Borough in Wales with a population of 3,936 (2011).
+Deganwy is a town and electoral ward in the community of Conwy in Conwy County Borough in Wales.
 It lies in the Creuddyn Peninsula alongside Llandudno (to the north) and Rhos-on-Sea (to its east).
 Historically part of Caernarfonshire, the peninsula is in a region of north Wales where as many as 1 in 3 of residents are able to speak Welsh, and is home to some of the most expensive streets in Wales.
-Deganwy is located to the east of the town of Conwy (which is on the opposite side of the River Conwy) and with it forms the Conwy community.
-The name Deganwy has been interpreted in modern times as Din-Gonwy, which would mean "Fort on the River Conwy", but the historical spellings make it impossible for this to be the actual origin of the name although mentioned in Domesday Book is "the territory of the Decanae tribe".
+Deganwy is located on the east bank of the River Conwy.
 The original wooden castle was rebuilt in stone after 1210.
 Deganwy is in the ecclesiastical parish of Llanrhos, and has a Victorian era Gothic parish church dedicated to All Saints.

-The built-up area of Deganwy and Llandudno Junction had a population of 10,658.
+The name Deganwy has been interpreted in modern times as Din-Gonwy, which would mean "Fort on the River Conwy", but the historical spellings make it impossible for this to be the actual origin of the name although mentioned in Domesday Book is "the territory of the Decanae tribe".
+In Middle Welsh, it was written as Degannwy, and in Brythonic as *Decantouion.

+Deganwy formed part of the ancient borough of Conwy from medieval times.
+The borough was reformed to become a municipal borough in 1877 and was converted into a community in 1974.
+Deganwy forms part of the Conwy built-up area as defined by the Office for National Statistics, and forms part of the Conwy post town.